angezid/advanced-mark.js/doc/doc_v3/performance.md

   Note: with `diacritics` option, a single pattern can be monstrous and more slowly, it's better to create 5-7 patterns (it's probably related to a processor cache).
   Also, this option prevents highlighting inside already highlighted elements, but it only true for single combined pattern.

-In Firefox marking an array of 500 words on a 1 MB page, 26500 text nodes, `diacritics: false` and ~7600 highlighted words:
+In Firefox highlighting an array of 500 words on a 1 MB page, 26500 text nodes, `diacritics: false` and ~7600 highlighted words:
 - with `combineBy: Infinity` ~0.2 second. (single pattern)
 - with `acrossElements` options ~21 sec.
 - without above options ~19 sec.